 2 different ways to create and register block patterns

-We can create a pattern and register it in the functions.php file or create a separate pattern file and place it under the patterns theme’s folder e.g. patterns/name-of-pattern.php.
+Generally there are two methods to register a pattern: manually or automatically.
+Manual registration requires us to create the pattern and register it in the functions.php file, while automatic registration consists in creating a separate pattern file and place it under the patterns theme’s folder e.g. patterns/name-of-pattern.php.
 However, it is not clear which method is better.
 In this post we will explore both methods and leave it up to you to decide.

-This is an example from Anne McCarthy’s pattern file, where we use the PHP registration method.
-We need to insert this script into our functions.php file in order to register the pattern.
+We’ll use codes example from Anne McCarthy’s pattern file for the PHP registration method.
+We only need to insert this script into our functions.php file in order to register the pattern.

 function register_block_patterns() {